Graylog2/documentation/pages/installation.rst

 .. image:: /images/setup_1.png

-You just sent your first message to Graylog!
+You have just sent your first message to Graylog!
 Why not spawn a syslog input and point some of your servers to it?
 You could also create some user accounts for your colleagues.

 HTTPS